Tutorial (Text Data Processing)#

 Stemming is a technique that involves reducing words to their base or stem form by removing any affixes or suffixes.
 For example, the stem of the word “lazily” would be “lazi”.
 Stemming is a simple and fast technique that can be useful.
 However, it can also produce inaccurate or incorrect results since it does not consider the context or part of speech of the word.

 Lemmatization, on the other hand, is a more sophisticated technique that involves identifying the base or dictionary form of a word, also known as the lemma.
-Unlike stemming, lemmatization can consider the part of speech of the word, which can make it more accurate and reliable.
+Unlike stemming, lemmatization can consider the part of speech (POS) of the word, which can make it more accurate and reliable.
 With lemmatization, the lemma of the word “lazily” would be “lazy”.
 Lemmatization can be slower and more complex than stemming but provides a higher level of normalization.

 # Initialize the stemmer and lemmatizer.